xibosignage/xibo-manual/source/en/media_module_weather_3.md

 (If you are going to exceed 1000 calls per day you will also need to enter your billing information).

-The Weather Tiles Module is installed from the Modules page, under the Administration section of the menu.
+The Weather Module is installed from the Modules page, under the Administration section of the menu.
 Click on the **Install Module** button and select the Module to install.

 After installation, select the Module from the grid and use the row menu to select **Edit**.